submariner-io/submariner-website/src/content/community/releases/_index.en.md

   Service Discovery does not route this virtual IP and relies on some external component to do so.
 * Each Route Agent now monitors the connectivity to each remote cluster's gateway using ICMP and the health of each connection is reported by `subctl diagnose`.
+* New options were added to `subctl cloud prepare` to support a custom vpc for AWS.

 ### Other changes